kheina/hourly-photo-telegram-bot/README.md

 # Telegram Photo Channel Controller Bot
 ## About
-This bot was designed and built to control the telegram channel Flickr Sneps https://t.me/flickrsneps
+This bot was designed and built to control the telegram channel [Flickr Sneps](https://t.me/flickrsneps) and the twitter account [@flickrsneps](https://twitter.com/flickrsneps)

 It works by storing the file information of files sent to it by an admin, and keeping them in a queue.
 By default, the delay is set to 60 minutes.
 Meaning, at the top of every hour, a file is downloaded